 If you've been made redundant or accepted a redundancy package

-As soon as you know your leaving date, come into the Social Security Department and our advisers in Ready for Work can offer you guidance and advice on a number of areas, eg:
+As soon as you know your leaving date, come into Customer and Local Services and our advisers in Ready for Work can offer you guidance and advice on a number of areas, eg:

 - the vacancies and roles available in the current job market